mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Often, the factors driving concentration are related to the network effects that are so often seen on the Internet.
 While in theory every node on the Internet is equal, in practice some nodes are much more connected than others: for example, just a few sites drive much of the traffic on the Web.
 While expected and observed in many kinds of networks,{{SCALE-FREE}} network effects award asymmetric power to nodes that act as intermediaries to communication.

 For example, social networking is an application that is currently supplied by a few proprietary platforms despite standardization efforts (see, e.g., {{ACTIVITYSTREAMS}}), because of the powerful network effects associated.
-While there has been some competition in social networking, a group of people who wish to communicate are often locked in by the choices that their peers make, because of the degree of coordination required to move to a new service.
+While there has been some competition in social networking, a group of people who wish to communicate are often locked in by the choices that their peers make, because of the coordination required to move to a new service.

-By its nature, concentration is difficult to avoid in protocol design, and federated protocols are particularly vulnerable to it (see {{federation}}).
+Concentration is difficult to avoid in protocol design, and federated protocols are particularly vulnerable to it (see {{federation}}).

 ### Inherited Centralization {#network}

 Most Internet protocols and applications depend on other, "lower-layer" protocols and their implementations.
 The features, deployment, and operation of these dependencies can surface centralization into functions and applications built "on top" of them.

 For example, the network between endpoints can introduce centralization risk to application-layer protocols, because it is necessary for communication and therefore has power over it.
-A network might block access to, slow down, or change the content of various application protocols or specific services for financial, political, operational, or criminal reasons, thereby creating pressure to use other services, which can result in centralization of them.
+A network might block access to, slow down, or change the content of various application protocols or specific services for financial, political, operational, or criminal reasons, creating pressure to use other services, which can cause their centralization.

 Likewise, having only a single implementation of a protocol is an inherited centralization risk, because applications that use it are vulnerable to the control it has over their operation.
 Even if it is Open Source, there might be inherited centralization if there are factors that make forking difficult (for example, the cost of maintaining that fork).

-Inherited centralization is often present when network effects restrict the available choices, but can also be created by legal mandates and incentives that restrict the options for a given function (such as Internet access), its provision, or the range of implementations available.
+Inherited centralization is often present when network effects restrict choices, but can also be created by legal mandates and incentives that restrict the options for a function (such as Internet access), its provision, or the range of implementations available.

 Some kinds of inherited centralization can be prevented by enforcing layer boundaries through use of techniques like encryption.
 When the number of parties who have access to content of communication are limited, parties at lower layers can be prevented from interfering with and observing it.
-Although those lower-layer parties might still be able to prevent communication, encryption also makes it more difficult to discriminate a target from other traffic.
+Although those lower-layer parties might still prevent communication, encryption also makes it more difficult to discriminate a target from other traffic.

 Note that the prohibitive effect of encryption on inherited centralization is most pronounced when most (if not all) traffic is encrypted.
 See also {{?RFC7258}}.